alex129/la-mafia-game/memory-bank/activeContext.md

 1. Immediate Tasks

-   - Set up Supabase project
+   - Set up environment variables for DATABASE_URL
-   - Create database schema
+   - Run database migrations with Prisma
-   - Implement authentication
+   - Test the new use case-based API endpoints
-   - Design basic UI components
+   - Update frontend components to work with new API

 2. Short-term Goals

-   - Basic game mechanics
+   - Implement dependency injection container
-   - User authentication
+   - Add comprehensive testing for use cases
-   - Game room creation
+   - Implement authentication with the new architecture
-   - Real-time updates
+   - Add real-time features using WebSockets

 3. Medium-term Goals
-   - Complete game flow
+   - Add caching layer with Redis
-   - Role management
+   - Create event-driven architecture with domain events
-   - Chat system
+   - Add monitoring and logging
-   - Game state persistence
+   - Implement API rate limiting and security

 ## Active Issues